- Research & Extension

 The focus of RAFWE is to provide graduate and undergraduate students the opportunity to present their research to their peers and faculty in a student-run symposium.
 Faculty and professionals in research fields are also encouraged to participate.

 Oral Presentations are 15 minutes in length; there are 12 minutes for the presentation followed by three minutes for questions.
-Oral presentations will be given in the morning and early afternoon of the second day of RAFWE in the LaSells Stewart Center.
+Oral presentations will be given in the morning and early afternoon in the LaSells Stewart Center.

 Speed Talks are short, 4 minutes in length, with automatically advancing slides, followed by 1 minute for questions.
-Speed talks will be given in the afternoon of the second day of RAFWE in the LaSells Stewart Center.
+Speed talks will be given in the afternoon in the LaSells Stewart Center.

 Posters: A formal poster session will be held in the evening.
 Please plan for one hour of attendance at your poster to answer questions.
 Posters should be set up in the afternoon at approximately 2 pm and retrieved by the end of the symposium or poster session.
 At least one poster dimension should be 36", and maximum poster dimensions are 36" x 44".